MarisaNicoleSloan/career-portfolio/saved-centers/README.md

 - **15% higher conversion rate**: Users who saved and shared centers had a higher conversion rate (contact forms or calls)
 - **Productivity Gains**: Referring providers saved an average of 10 minutes per client consultation by using the saved centers feature instead of manually copying and pasting URLs
 - **High Feature Adoption**: Over 20,000 "favorite toggled" events tracked in the first month, providing valuable insights into popular centers and informing future product enhancements

+## Lessons Learned & Future Improvements
+- <b>Prioritize User Workflow:</b> The importance of deeply understanding and prioritizing the user's workflow (in this case, the referring provider) was crucial to the success of this feature.

+- <b>Iterative Development with User Feedback:</b> The iterative approach, incorporating feedback from internal stakeholders and the pilot group, allowed for valuable adjustments and a more refined final product.

+- <b>Value of a Robust Testing Strategy:</b> The combination of unit, integration, cross-browser, and end-to-end testing ensured a high-quality, reliable feature across different environments.

+- <b>Future Enhancements:</b> Implement the "Share Centers" functionality to further streamline the referral process.